A just world is possible when we speak up together.

 Solid Ground is a catalyst for social change.
 We engage and support communities to advocate for a world where everyone can thrive.
 We can’t solve poverty without the voices of those who experience it – so we support people to share their experiences with those in power and advocate for equitable policies.

 No one organization can end poverty or undo racism and other oppressions.
 We develop strong collaborations with partner agencies and coalitions to build movements that make our community stronger.
 We organize locally and regionally – and across Washington state as well through our advocacy partner, Statewide Poverty Action Network – to improve resources to support people moving out of poverty.

 Poverty Action mobilizes thousands of community members and organizations to build grassroots power to end the root causes of poverty and create opportunities for everyone to prosper.

 Envisioning a state where people of all income levels fully promote and participate in building the fabric of socially, politically, and economically just communities, they:

 - Organize communities to advocate for issues impacting their lives.

 - Promote public policy changes that address the causes of poverty.

 - Deepen democracy by mobilizing historically disenfranchised voters.

 - Engage leaders in communities with low incomes.

-As an advocacy partner of Solid Ground, Poverty Action maintains its own website and legislative agenda highlighting campaigns such as:
+As Solid Ground’s advocacy partner, Poverty Action maintains their own website and legislative agenda highlighting campaigns such as: